NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Discussion

 \section{Discussion}

-In previous sections, we find that the \hi gas is mainly determined by halo mass for low-mass halos and becomes more sensitive to filaments for massive halos.
+In previous sections, we find that the \hi gas is mainly determined by halo mass for low-mass haloes and becomes more sensitive to filaments for massive haloes.
 This change occurs at $\log(M_{\rm vir}/\msun)\sim12.5$, where the trend of \hi-halo mass relation with different $d_{\rm fil}$ also reverses.
-The depletion of \hi gas in low-mass halos when approaching the filaments seems to dominate over the accretion of \hi gas in denser environments.
+The depletion of \hi gas in low-mass haloes when approaching the filaments seems to dominate over the accretion of \hi gas in denser environments.
 This behaviour is seen in both the observations and the NUM model, but not in the TNG100 simulation.
+We discuss what causes the reverse of the \hi -halo mass and \hi-stellar-mass relations in Section \ref{subsec:dis_tranision} and compare our results with the literature in Section \ref{subsec:dis_compare}.